 You’re there to identify and document the ghost.
 Identifying it is only half the battle.
 You are rewarded with money for additional pictures you take of various ghost-related activities.
 If your EMF is going off, take a picture, if the ghost throws a teddy bear, take a picture.
 If the ghost shows itself, scream, crap your pants and, take a picture.

 The longer you remain on the hunt, the higher the risk.
 As your sanity drains, the ghost will attack more often.
-Yet identifying it gives you a weapon to use in your battle to document it.
+Yet, identifying it gives you a weapon to use in your battle to document it.
 That weapon is knowledge.

 You know that if the Ghost is a Revenant, you can’t outrun it.
-You know that if it’s a Shade, it wont attack you when you’re together with a friend.
+You know that if it’s a Shade, it won’t attack you when you’re together with a friend.
 So while the game doesn’t explicitly tell you, the hunt itself has three phases.
 Identify the ghost, complete the secondary objectives, and take as many different photos as you can without getting murdered.
 It’s clever, thoughtful, and well designed.

 Phasmophobia is in early access, but I wouldn’t have known that just by playing.
 The gameplay is incredibly intelligent and polished.
 The player animations are janky, but honestly, I’ve never once thought about it, I’m too busy peeing my pants to care.
-Aside from a couple of disconnect issues, I have no other complaints.
+Aside from a couple of connection issues, I have no other complaints.

 In fact, I’m kind of thrilled that it’s in early access because it means that more is to come.
 The single developer creating the game plans to add more ghost types, maps, and tools.
-Which is exciting given how re-playable the game already is.
+This is exciting given how re-playable the game already is.

 I still have no interest in playing other horror games.
 However, Phasmophobia’s addicting gameplay loop, incredibly unique concept, perfect pacing, and extreme replay value make it worth playing, even for non-horror fans like me.
-I like to compare it’s thrill to a roller coaster.
+I like to compare its thrill to a roller coaster.
 When it’s over I might be shaking, but I’m ready to jump right back in line.

 - Incredibly unique investigative horror gameplay